Adr1an04/boomai/README.md

 # Boomai

-Boomai is local-first AI orchestration for your models, data, and tools.
+Boomai is an experiment in local-first AI for your own machine.

-It runs on your machine, connects to local or API LLMs, indexes your workspace, and exposes everything through an extensible assistant interface and pluggable mods.
+The idea is simple: a small Rust daemon that talks to language models and your files, plus a desktop client on top so you don’t have to live in a terminal.
+It’s meant to be something you can actually run, poke at, and hack on.

 ## Status

-🚧 **Under Construction** 🚧
-Currently pivoting core architecture to Rust.
+Very early.

+APIs, layout, and names will change.
+Things will break.
+Expect rough edges.

+Right now the work is mostly on the Rust daemon and a minimal HTTP API.
+Desktop and mods are just stubs on disk.

-## Repo structure
+## Layout

-- `boomai-daemon/` – Core daemon (Rust binary, HTTP server)
+- `boomai-daemon/` – Rust binary, process entrypoint and HTTP server
-- `boomai-core/` – Core logic library (Rust)
+- `boomai-core/` – Rust library for core logic and types
-- `desktop/` – Desktop app (Tauri + React placeholder)
+- `desktop/` – planned desktop client (Tauri + React)
-- `mods/` – Built-in/example mods (placeholder)
+- `mods/` – planned mods and examples
-- `docs/` – Docs and design notes
+- `docs/` – notes, sketches, and design docs

 ## Development

-### Prerequisites
+You’ll need:

-- Rust (stable)
+- Rust (stable toolchain)

-### Running the Core Daemon
+Run the daemon from the repo root:

 ```bash
 cargo run -p boomai-daemon
 ```
-Listens on `http://127.0.0.1:3030` by default.